TL;DR

 Claude Research

-Claude Research is Anthropic’s equivalent inside Claude (Pro / Team / Enterprise / Max).
-It is multi-step agentic web research that can also pull from connected workspace tools — Drive, Notion, Slack — via Claude Connectors.
+Claude Research is Anthropic’s equivalent inside Claude (Pro $20, Max $100/$200).
+It runs multi-step agentic web research and — uniquely among these five — can also pull from connected workspace tools via Claude Connectors: Google Drive, Notion, Slack, GitHub, and more.

 Does best:

-• Research that combines your internal docs plus the live web in the same answer — this is Claude’s main differentiation versus the others.
+- Research that combines your internal docs and the live web in one answer — this is Claude’s real differentiation versus the others.

 Sample query: